Configuring qmail

 - Several adjustments to get freeBSD and netBSD compatibility.
 More info in the commit history.
 Hints/comments are welcome.

-- freeBSD users have to comment out the "LIBRESOLV" variable from the very beginning of the Makefile, as libresolv.so is not needed on freeBSD.
+- freeBSD users have to leave the very 1st line of the file "conf-lib" blank, as libresolv.so is not needed on freeBSD.

 - Dropped files install-big.c, idedit.c and BIN.* files.